MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

 >
 > - K. Wang et al., “A Review of Microsoft Academic Services for Science of Science Studies”, Frontiers in Big Data, 2019, doi: 10.3389/fdata.2019.00045

+> [!NOTE]
+> MAG is currently in a free preview period, so there are no charges associated with the provisioning or use of the data/service itself.
+However Azure requires you to cover all costs associated with standard resource creation, usage, etc. For cost estimates associated with MAG please see the [Pricing](resources-pricing.md) page. <br/><br/>Most research institutions have an "Enterprise Account" with Microsoft including Azure subscription.
+The pricing for Enterprise Accounts differ from the individual account shown in Azure's price calculator. <br/><br/>If you have an Enterprise Account, please check with your individual institution's Information Technology/Computer Center resource on the process of setting up Azure to get MAG.
+You might need to obtain a "Master Agreement #" and involve MLSP (Microsoft Licensed Solution Provider) for help.

 ## Setup data share and storage account to receive MAG graph releases

 ### Create an Azure Subscription